cisagov/FLAREclient-container/README.md

 ## Docker Operation
 In order to run the human review service as a container, execute the `run.sh` script.

+If an instance of the container is already running, you may have to run `docker rm -f humanreview-db` first to remove the existing container.

 #### Docker Configuration
 Configuration of the container is accomplished by passing in different environmental variables to the container.
 In order to do this, change the